-This security advisory describes one medium risk vulnerability.
+This security bulletin contains one medium risk vulnerability.

 The vulnerability allows a remote attacker to execute arbitrary SQL queries in database.